 Hexagon is a global leader in sensor, software and autonomous solutions.
-Hexagon’s PPM division puts data to work to boost efficiency, productivity and quality and its solutions empower its clients to transform unstructured information into smart digital assets.
+Hexagon’s Asset Lifecycle Intelligence division puts data to work to boost efficiency, productivity and quality and its solutions empower its clients to transform unstructured information into smart digital assets.

 Recently Hexagon set out to shift its software products to SaaS, moving from a standard biannual or annual release mode down to four-week build cycles for many products.
 A key stakeholder in this transformation, the documentation team faced a major challenge: how could technical documentation keep up with such a pace?